anthony-aylward/luciferase/README.md

 ### Barplots of allelic ratio

-A second script called `luciferase-ratioplot` takes the same input data and produces a comparative plot of allelic ratios:
+A second tool called `luciferase-ratioplot` takes the same input data and produces a comparative plot of allelic ratios:

 ```sh